nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 TZIP-012 proposes a standard for a unified token contract interface, supporting a wide range of token types and implementations.
-This document provides an overview of the interface, token transfer semantics, and token metadata.
+This document provides an overview of the interface, token transfer semantics, and metadata.

 ## Abstract